 Our Mother of Good Counsel is a Marian devotion that dates to the 15th century.
 The Basilica honors Mary under this title in the Our Mother of Good Counsel Chapel, which was dedicated 55 years ago.
 As we honor Mary as Our Mother of Good Counsel, we look to her for wisdom and guidance as we face difficult decisions in life.

-The Tradition of Our Mother of Good Counsel
+The Origin of Our Mother of Good Counsel

 Our Mother of Good Counsel in the Basilica